Adaptive estimation of irregular mean and covariance functions: Introduction

-\citet{cai2011} and \citet{cai2010} derive the optimal rates of convergence, in the minimax sense, for the mean and covariance functions, respectively, and propose optimal estimators.
-The optimal estimator of the mean function proposed by \citet{cai2011} is a smoothing spline estimator which could be built only if the regularity of the sample paths is known.
-For the covariance function, \citet{cai2010} used the representation of the covariance function in a tensor product reproducing kernel Hilbert space (RKHS) space.
-Next, they derived estimators for $\Gamma (s,t)$ using a low dimension version of this representation obtained by a regularization procedure, provided the values $M_i$ are not very different.
-This procedure does not require a given regularity, but involve some numerical optimization.
-See also \citet{wong2019}.
-The minimax optimal rates for the mean and covariance functions are defined by the sum of two types of terms.
-One corresponds to the rate of convergence of the $\widetilde \mu_N (\cdot) $ and $\widetilde \Gamma _N(\cdot,\cdot)$, which is the standard rate of convergence for empirical means and covariances.
+\cite{cai2011} and \cite{cai2010} derive the optimal rates of convergence, in the minimax sense, for the mean and covariance functions, respectively, and proposed optimal estimators.
+The estimator of the mean function proposed by \cite{cai2011} is a smoothing spline estimator which could be built only if the regularity of the sample paths is known. \cite{cai2010} use the representation of the covariance function in a tensor product reproducing kernel Hilbert space.
+Under some assumptions, they derive estimators for $\Gamma (s,t)$ using a low-dimensional version of this representation obtained by a regularization procedure, provided the values $M_i$ are not very different.
+This procedure involves numerical optimization.
+See also \cite{wong2019}.
+The optimal rates for the mean and covariance functions are defined by the sum of two types of terms.
+One corresponds to the rate of convergence of the ideal estimators $\widetilde \mu_N (\cdot) $ and $\widetilde \Gamma _N(\cdot,\cdot)$, which is the standard rate of convergence for empirical means and covariances.
 The other contribution to the optimal rates is given by the differences between $\widetilde \mu_N (\cdot) $ and $\widetilde \Gamma _N(\cdot,\cdot)$ and their feasible versions.
-The optimal rates of the differences depend on the sample trajectories regularity.
-The reason is that the minimax lower bounds should also take into account, the case where the trajectories have the same regularity as the function to be estimated.
+The optimal rates of the differences depend on the regularity of sample trajectories, because the minimax lower bounds should also take into account the case where the functions to be estimated have the same regularity as the trajectories.